'From shock to anger' - how golf reacted to merger

 Last updated on .From the section Golf

-Professional golfers have expressed their anger at the PGA Tour announcing a merger with rival circuit LIV Golf.
+Professional golfers have expressed their anger at the PGA and DP World Tour announcing a merger with LIV Golf.

 Players had not been consulted about the surprise agreement with Saudi Arabian-backed LIV, finding out at the same time as the media on Tuesday.

-Barstool Sport's Dan Rapaport told BBC Radio 5 Live he spoke to several players immediately after the announcement was made.
+Barstool Sport's Dan Rapaport told BBC Radio 5 Live he spoke to several players immediately after the deal with the rival circuit was announced.

 "The initial reaction was shock and then it turned to anger," he said.